andrii-kryvoviaz/slink/README.md

     # Maximum image size allowed to be uploaded (no more than 50M)
     - IMAGE_MAX_SIZE=15M

-    # Storage provider to use.
+    # Storage provider to use (may require additional configuration variables for different providers, see below)
-    # Available options are local and smb
     - STORAGE_PROVIDER=local
   volumes:
     # Persist the database